Pungyeon/clean-go-article/README.md

 }
 ```

-All the *less elegant* code, is ocntained within the  `Decode` function.
+All the *less elegant* code, is contained within the  `Decode` function.
 Developers using this functionality, therefore, won't have to worry about reflection or casting of types.
 We just have to worry about providing a pointer to a concrete type.
 This is good, because the `Decode()` function is, technically, returning a concrete type.
 We are passing in our `Item` value, which will be populated from body of the http request and we won't have to deal with the potential risks of handling the `interface{}` value.

 However, even when using the empty `interface{}` with good practices, we still have some issues.
 If we pass a JSON string that has nothing to do with our `Item` type, but is still valid son, we still won't receive an error.
 Our `item` variable will just be left with the default values.
 So, while we don't have to worry about reflection and casting errors, we will still have to make sure that the message sent from our client is a valid `Item` type.
 However, as of writing this document, there is no simple / good way to implement these type of generic decoders, without using the empty `interface{}` type.

-The problem with this, is that we are leaning towards using Go (a statically typed languagae) as a dynamically typed langauge.
+The problem with this, is that we are leaning towards using Go (a statically typed language) as a dynamically typed language.
 This becomes even clearer, when looking at poor implementations of the `interface{}` type.
 The most common example of this, comes from developers trying to implement a generic store / list of some sort.
 Let's look at an example, trying to implement a generic HashMap package, which can store any type, using the `interface{}`.

 ```go
 type HashMap struct {